The uncomfortable truth in China's property market

 That has been important this year in supporting economic growth, which is expected to droop to a 23-year-low of 7.5 percent this year.
 And it is a major source of income for local governments, so if the central government clamped down too hard, it would cause problems for city authorities.

-Beijing’s government has sold 14.9 million square meters of land in the first 10 months this year, more than during all of 2012, Reuters calculations of official data show.
+Beijing’s government has sold 14.9 million square metres of land in the first 10 months this year, more than during all of 2012, Reuters calculations of official data show.

 Its revenues from land sales have doubled to 120 billion yuan this year from last year’s 65 billion yuan, the calculations show.
 That’s the fastest growth in at least six years and a boon when other sources of fiscal revenues are withering.